 A laptop is sometimes more than you need when traveling.
 If you’re not planning to do any major computing tasks, then you should be just fine with a tablet.
 The only problem people generally have with a tablet is a lack of keyboard, but don’t worry about that because you can always get a portable keyboard that attaches to the tablet.
 So we’re giving you two options in this category, because there are Apple supporters and PC supporters out there.

 If you’re an iPad user, you can’t go wrong with this iPad Pro.
 It’s a great machine with a lot of capability at a mid-level price that’s affordable as a travel tablet.
-It has a 9.7-inch screen and either 32 or 128 GB storage.
-It weighs just slightly over 1 pound and can be attached to a separate keyboard.
+It has a 10.2-inch screen and either 32 or 128 GB storage.
+It weighs just slightly over 1 pound, with up to 10 hours of battery life, and can be attached to a separate keyboard.
 Don’t go thinking this can replace a laptop, though.
 The capability isn’t enough for more difficult tasks.
 It’s great for watching videos and checking email.

 This Microsoft Surface tablet is basically a full-blown computer in a small package.
 It has everything you might need, unless you’re looking for a large screen.
 This tablet has a 10.8″ Full HD (1920×1280) touchscreen.
 Otherwise, it has full capability with Windows 10 professional 64-bit full version.
 It has 4 GB memory, 64 GB solid state drive, and battery life that lasts up to 10 hours.
 You can attach a separate keyboard so you can get more tedious projects done, like writing blog posts on the go!
 Way more features than you would expect to find in a tablet.